hiteshpakhan/ztm_webdevelopment/Q- redux/readme.md

         const { searchField, onSearchChange } = this.props;

 * and remove the this. inside the jsx <searchBox searchChange={this.onSearchChange} /> and make it <searchBox searchChange={onSearchChange} />

+* capital the F in all the searchField